-Spouses of full-time students may obtain IDs entitling them to certain privileges on campus.
+Spouses of full-time students may obtain IDs entitling them to certain privileges.
 Required for proof of status are the registered student's ID card and proof of marriage.
 Cost is \$10 for one year.
-Available in the Cashier's Office, 110 Administration.
+Available in 110 Administration.
+(Policy under review)